wotanut/papl-cw/README.md

 The frontend is primarily built for iOS and Android but can also run on macOS (via iPhone mirroring or emulators), Windows, and Linux (via Android emulators).
 While the web version *should* work, it hasn't been thoroughly tested.

 ### Prerequisites
-Ensure you have Flutter installed.
+- Ensure you have Flutter installed.
 Follow the [official Flutter installation guide](https://flutter.dev/docs/get-started/install) for setup instructions.
+- Ensure you have docker installed.
+Follow the [official Docker installation guide](https://docs.docker.com/get-docker/) for setup instructions.

 ### Running the Frontend
 1. Navigate to the `/app` directory.